Noriller/easy-filter-parser/README.md

 ##### INDEXING

-When the `INDEXING` option is used, `EasyFilter` will use a numerical ranking system and if there's a match, it will return a copy of the element with an additional key `_EasyFilterIndex` that will have a "relevance score" that you can use to sort the results.
+When the `INDEXING` option is used, `EasyFilter-Parser` will use a numerical ranking system and if there's a match, it will return a copy of the element with an additional key `_EasyFilter-ParserIndex` that will have a "relevance score" that you can use to sort the results.
 It's FALSE by default.

 `INDEXING` uses a `boolean` flag, and when used in `OPTIONS` alone like `option(index)` or `option(indexing)` it will assume the TRUE value, but you can explicitly use: `index:true`.

 You can also use `normalize:false` to disable a [setup default](#filter-options) indexing for a specific query.

-###### How it indexing works in EasyFilter
+###### How it indexing works in EasyFilter-Parser

-`EasyFilter` gives a number based on the types of queries and multiplies the results returned by nested queries.
+`EasyFilter-Parser` gives a number based on the types of queries and multiplies the results returned by nested queries.
 * OR = 1
 * AND = 3
 * TAG = 5